-Surgeon General sounds the alarm on e-cigarettes
+Surgeon general sounds the alarm on e-cigarettes

 In 2015, for instance, nearly 60% of high school students were both current smokers and current vapers.
 The report notes that e-cigarettes are also used to smoke marijuana and possibly other illicit drugs.

-"After having made tremendous progress in decreasing smoking rates, we may be now creating a new generation of nicotine addicts who will go on to be lifelong nicotine addicts, have difficulty stopping, and perhaps start smoking regular cigs as well," said Dr. Benard Dreyer, who, as the president of the American Academy of Pediatrics, speaks for 66,000 primary care pediatricians and other pediatric specialists.
+"After having made tremendous progress in decreasing smoking rates, we may be now creating a new generation of nicotine addicts who will go on to be lifelong nicotine addicts, have difficulty stopping and perhaps start smoking regular cigs as well," said Dr. Benard Dreyer, who, as president of the American Academy of Pediatrics, speaks for 66,000 primary care pediatricians and other pediatric specialists.

 Not harmless

-While the numbers in the report are new, the science is not, Dreyer said, underscoring the report's findings about brain development.
+Though the numbers in the report are new, the science is not, Dreyer said, underscoring the report's findings about brain development.

-"I think most people think your brain stops developing when you're 5 or something and certainly there's a huge amount of development in the first couple of years in life, but we know that adolescent brains are actually very significant in development and nicotine is a neurotoxin and we know that it can cause lifelong problems for kids, including mental health problems, behavioral problems, and actual changes in brain structure," said Dreyer.
+"I think most people think your brain stops developing when you're 5 or something, and certainly there's a huge amount of development in the first couple of years in life, but we know that adolescent brains are actually very significant in development, and nicotine is a neurotoxin, and we know that it can cause lifelong problems for kids, including mental health problems, behavioral problems and actual changes in brain structure," he said.

 Echoing findings in the report, Dreyer noted that the other ingredients in the vaping liquids may be causing harm as they get heated and aerosolized and enter the lungs.
-Researchers suspect these chemicals are dangerous even if they have not yet proven it or figured out at what dose.
+Secondhand aerosol exhaled into the air by e-cigarette users can expose others to potentially harmful chemicals, the report found.
+Researchers suspect that these chemicals are dangerous, even if they have not proved it or figured out at what dose.

-Erika Sward, assistant vice president of National Advocacy at the American Lung Association, also expressed concern.
+Erika Sward, assistant vice president of national advocacy at the American Lung Association, also expressed concern.

 "Some of those chemicals are carcinogenic," she said, explaining that ingredients in vaping liquids have been linked to cancer when used in other ways.
 "We don't know, walking down the line, what disease outcomes may occur.
 The other thing we've known for a while is that ingestion of nicotine, either through topical or by drinking, nicotine can cause acute poisoning and death."